-But if you're pregnant or have a weakened immune system, CMV is cause for concern.
-A woman who develops an active CMV infection during pregnancy can pass the virus to her baby, who might then experience signs and symptoms.
-For people with compromised immunity, especially due to organ transplantation, CMV infection can be fatal.
+If you're pregnant or if your immune system is weakened, CMV is cause for concern.
+Women who develop an active CMV infection during pregnancy can pass the virus to their babies, who might then experience symptoms.
+For people who have weakened immune systems, especially people who have had an organ, stem cell or bone marrow transplant, CMV infection can be fatal.

 CMV spreads from person to person through body fluids, such as blood, saliva, urine, semen and breast milk.
-There's no cure for the virus.
-However, medications can help treat newborns and people with weak immune systems.
+There is no cure, but there are medications that can help treat the symptoms.

-Most people infected with CMV who are otherwise healthy experience few if any signs and symptoms.
-People at greater risk of signs and symptoms of CMV include:
+Most healthy people who are infected with CMV may experience no symptoms.
+Some experience minor symptoms.
+People who are more likely to experience signs and symptoms of CMV include:

-- Newborns infected with CMV before birth (congenital CMV).
+- Newborns who became infected with CMV before they were born (congenital CMV).

 - Infants who become infected during birth or shortly afterward (perinatal CMV).
 This group includes babies infected through breast milk.

-Most babies with congenital CMV appear healthy at birth.
+Most babies who have congenital CMV appear healthy at birth.

-A few babies with congenital CMV who appear healthy at birth can develop signs over time — sometimes not for months or years after birth.
+A few babies who have congenital CMV who appear healthy at birth develop signs over time — sometimes not for months or years after birth.
 The most common of these late-occurring signs are hearing loss and developmental delay.
 A small number of babies may also develop vision problems.